-The Deputy Head (Pastoral) meets with the Head termly to discuss all School pastoral matters.
-He termly audits all pastoral data on iSAMS Wellbeing Manager, paying particular attention to reports of bullying.
-He discusses these with relevant pastoral staff and writes a termly report advising the Pastoral Care and Welfare Committee on patterns and trends of bullying, identifying further developments to the School's Anti-Bullying Strategy.
+The Deputy Head (Pastoral) meets with the Head termly to discuss all School pastoral matters arising in the term.
+They termly audit all pastoral data on CPOMS, paying particular attention to reports of bullying.
+They discuss these with relevant pastoral staff and write a termly report advising the Governors Education Committee on patterns and trends of bullying, identifying further developments to the School's Anti-Bullying Strategy.

-He is mindful of the duty placed upon him to:
+The Deputy Head (Pastoral) is mindful of the duty placed upon him to:

-- Protect children from maltreatment; - Prevent impairment of children's health or development; - Ensure that children are growing up in circumstances consistent with the provision of safe and effective care; - Enable children to have optimum, life chances and to enter adulthood successfully; - Ensure that the BWPS Anti-Bullying Policy represents good standards of practice.
+- Protect children from maltreatment - Prevent impairment of children's health or development - Ensure that children are growing up in circumstances consistent with the provision of safe and effective care - Enable children to have optimum, life chances and to enter adulthood successfully - Ensure that the BWPS Anti-Bullying Policy represents good standards of practice

-To this effect he:
+To this effect they:

-- Discusses development of the BWPS Anti-Bullying Policy with the Senior Leadership Team; - Reviews that the BWPS Anti-Bullying Policy with the boarding team; - Ensures that all staff, parents, pupils and governors are fully aware of this policy; - Manages all anti-bullying processes and procedures; - Supports staff in discussing bullying and anti-bullying with both bullies and victims; - Helps staff to formulate solutions to incidents of bullying; - Raises staff awareness of the BWPS Anti-Bullying Policy by arranging staff training; - Acts to reduce the risk of bullying at times and places where it is most likely;
+- Discuss development of the BWPS Anti-Bullying Policy with the Senior Leadership Team - Review the BWPS Anti-Bullying Policy with the boarding team - Ensure that all staff, parents, pupils and governors are fully aware of this policy - Manage all anti-bullying processes and procedures - Support staff in discussing bullying and anti-bullying with both bullies and victims - · Help staff to formulate solutions to incidents of bullying - Raise staff awareness of the BWPS Anti-Bullying Policy by arranging staff training - Act to reduce the risk of bullying at times and places where it is most likely - Increase awareness of the BWPS Anti-Bullying Policy through PSHE, assemblies and registration - Encourage pupils to tell someone if they are being bullied or have witnessed bullying

-- Increases awareness of the BWPS Anti-Bullying Policy through PSHEE, assemblies and registration; - Encourages pupils to tell someone if they are being bullied or have witnessed bullying; - Ensures that all staff record all incidents of bullying on iSAMS and that Form Teacher review the entries; - Reviews the data on iSAMS to identify patterns of bullying behaviour to locations in School, times of the School day and other pupils involved, perhaps as bystanders; - Reports termly to the Governors on the incidence of and response to bullying in the School through the Pastoral Care and Welfare Committee; - Dovetails the BWPS Anti-Bullying Policy with the BWPS Pupil Conduct Policy; - Makes explicit the sanction for bullying at Beechwood Park.
+- Ensure that all staff record all incidents of bullying on CPOMS and that Form Teachers review the entries - Review the data on CPOMS to identify patterns of bullying behaviour to locations in School, times of the School day and other pupils involved, perhaps as bystanders - Report termly to the Governors on the incidence of and response to bullying in the School through the Governors Education Committee - Dovetail the BWPS Anti-Bullying Policy with the BWPS Pupil Conduct Policy - Make explicit the sanction for bullying at Beechwood Park